luisgdelafuente/hal149com/src/content/posts/ai-education-future.md

 ---
-title: "The Future of Education in AI: From Theory to Practice"
+title: "AI in the Future of Education: From Theory to Practice"
 description: "AI has fundamentally broken the traditional course model.
 Discover the new business models, learning approaches, and strategies that actually work in the age of intelligent machines."
 date: 2025-08-28T00:00:00.000Z
 author: "Luis García de la Fuente"